 HPS offers “one statement, one payment, and one place to call” for the consumer to access all of their providers’ claim data and payment options.

-How an agile, global infrastructure helps one healthcare company scale
+How a HIPAA-compliant cloud infrastructure helps one healthcare company scale

 In the healthcare industry, there is no room for error.
 Reliability and compliance are not just check boxes — they’re the core of the business.